 Dr. Douglas Mintz is a radiologist specializing in imaging the musculoskeletal system.
 His primary expertise is in interpreting magnetic resonance imaging (MRI) examinations, but he also has expertise in radiographs (X-rays), computed tomography (CT), nuclear medicine, ultrasound, and image-guided procedures.

-Dr. Mintzís interests coincide with the hospitalís orthopaedic specialties.
-He has a particular interest in imaging tumors; peripheral nerves; and spine, pelvic, and hip problems.
+Dr. Mintz's interests coincide with the Hospital's orthopedic specialties.
+He has a particular interest in imaging tumors and hip, knee, pelvic, and spine problems in adults and musculoskeletal disorders in children.
 Sports injuries make up a large part of his practice.

 With an emphasis on clinical practice and teaching, he has lectured nationally and internationally, published in journals and textbooks, and participated in care of many professional athletes.
-As part of his research responsibilities, he reviews papers for journals, grades abstracts for national radiology meetings, and evaluates future radiologists for the American Board of Radiology.
+Clinical research projects include topics in the patellofemoral joint, osteonecrosis, and axial spondyloarthropathy.

 American Board of Radiology, 1997